faerrie/lab1-git/notes_lab1.md

 Exercise 1: Creating an empty Git repository, first commit

-4* We are on branch master
+4* We are on branch master no commits were made.

 6* We observe that we did not commit anything yet